 • Good communicators (English language essential)

-• People who work well in a team as well as able to work alone
+• People who are happy in a team and alone

 • Willing to learn and share

 • Willing to engage in active leadership if called on

 What does Braziers Park offer in return for volunteering?